-The day of July 25, 1841 started out to be beautiful and clear but as the Sunday progressed, a torrential rainstorm fell on New York City making it dark and gloomy, especially for Mary Rogers, the beautiful cigar girl.
+The day of July 25, 1841 started out to be beautiful and clear but as the Sunday progressed, a torrential rainstorm fell on New York City making it dark and gloomy, especially for Mary Rogers, known by her customers as the beautiful cigar girl.

 Mary worked at John Anderson's tobacco store on Liberty Street in Manhattan.
-Many famous writers of the day were frequent visitors at the popular shop, including Washington Irving, James Fennimore Cooper and Edgar Allan Poe, as well as reporters for many of the New York City newspapers.
+Many famous writers of the day were frequent visitors at the popular shop, including Washington Irving, James Fennimore Cooper, Edgar Allan Poe, and reporters for many of the New York City newspapers.

 The Disappearance of Mary Rogers

 Mary had left her mother's boarding house that morning to attend church and visit a relative.
 Her fiancé, Daniel Payne, was not concerned when Mary did not return later that day as he assumed she had stayed over at the relative's home to avoid the bad weather.
 However, when she didn't return Monday morning, her mother and Payne began to look for her.
 The relative she was to visit said Mary had never arrived nor had she been expecting her.
 They continued to search but to no avail.
 Payne posted an ad in the New York Sun newspaper asking for information about her whereabouts, however, no one came forward.
 The 20 year old cigar girl had vanished.

 On July 28, 1841, Miss Rogers' battered body was found on the banks of the New Jersey side of the Hudson River near Hoboken.
 Her newspaper friends wrote front page accounts of her death which resulted in headlines that created a public frenzy.
 Frightened citizens demanded more police action.
 All the while, the newspapers sold numerous copies.